ankurkohli007/Advanced_and_Robot_Programming_Assignment_2_Named_Unnamed_Pipe/README.md

 (*) write your program in two versions:
 1. two unnamed pipes between Gi and R <br>
 2. 2. one named pipe between Gi and R

+In case of named pipe G1 & G2 process communicates with R process using one named pipe between them.
+But in case of unnamed pipe G1 & G2 process communicates with R process using two unnamed pipe between them.

+The final aim of the assignment is to find, by means of practical experiments, the *minimum offset value* such as *generators Gi are not **delayed** (or minimally delayed) by R’ execution*.

+With the so determined offset value the student must derive an estimate of the throughput of R, as to say, the maximum bandwidth (in bytes/s) of the communication between the Gi and R.